vibhut-iitm/vibhut-iitm/README.md

 <div align="center">

-*if you made it this far, consider dropping a ⭐ or just say hi*
+*if you made it this far, consider dropping a star or just say hi*

 </div>